haliljon/Portfolio-Project/README.md

 > In this project, I was able to:
 >
+> - to use GitHub Pages to deploy web pages.
 > - to parse a Figma design to create a UI.
 > - to use Flexbox to place elements in the page.
 > - to build a personal portfolio site.
 > - to use images and backgrounds to enhance the look of the website.
 > - to use Media queries (breakpoints are `width:768px` and `width:1100px`)
 > - to use Grid, Flexbox and Float
+> - to use animations

 ## Built With